TimKam/empathic-jason/README.md

 *   Further arguments can be added as attacks to *attack*-type arguments.

-Using the argumentation extension, the persuader resolves the argumentation framework: it determines all *complete extensions* and removes all arguments (*attacks* or *acceptability rules*) that are not element of any of the complete extensions from its belief base.
+Using the argumentation extension, the persuader resolves the argumentation framework: it determines all *preferred extensions* and removes all arguments (*attacks* or *acceptability rules*) that are not element of any of the preferred extensions from its belief base.
 The attack ``attack("Show vodka ad", "Alcoholic")`` successfully attacks all inconsistent acceptability rules (rules the persuader has, but the mitigator has not).
 The persuader now re-determines the to-be-proposed actions, considering the updated belief base.
 The action it determines this time is ``Show university ad``.